Dylan Vente

+Dylan Vente, the great-nephew of former Feyenoord legend Leen Vente, came up through Feyenoord's youth academy, joining when he was nine years old.
+He signed his first professional contract with the club in November 2015 and made his debut for the first team during the 2017–18 season.
+Afterward, he spent time on loan with both RKC Waalwijk and Roda JC from 2019 to 2021 before sealing a permanent deal with the latter club at the end of his loan spell.
+During his time at Roda, he earned recognition for his impressive goal-scoring skills, finishing as one of the top scorers in the Dutch second tier during the 2021–22 season.

+In 2023, Vente made a move to the Scottish Premiership club Hibernian.
+After one season with Hibs and a second on loan to PEC Zwolle, Vente joined Heerenveen in 2025.

+Vente represented the Netherlands in youth internationals up to and including the under-20 level.
+He switched his nationality in 2024 to Suriname.

 Club career

 Feyenoord

 Vente started his career with VV Smitshoek in Barendrecht.
 At the age of nine, he joined Feyenoord's youth academy.
 He signed his first professional contract in November 2015.

 From the 2017–18 season, Vente became part of their first team.
 He made his official debut on 13 September 2017 in an UEFA Champions League home match against Manchester City, coming off the bench for Michiel Kramer in the 72nd minute.

 Vente made his Eredivisie debut for Feyenoord on 17 September 2017 in a game against PSV.
 He scored his first goal on 17 December 2017 in a 7–0 win against Sparta Rotterdam, almost a carbon copy of his great-uncle Leen Vente's goal against Beerschot in 1937, which was the first ever goal in Feyenoord's home ground, De Kuip.

-Loan to RKC
+2019–20: Loan to RKC

 On 23 August 2019, Vente joined newly promoted Eredivisie club RKC Waalwijk on loan until the end of the 2019–20 season.
 He made his RKC debut on 25 August 2019, replacing Paul Quasten in the 79th minute of a 3–0 loss to ADO Den Haag.
 Vente made only 18 appearance for the club, as he struggled with injuries.
 The season ended prematurely due to the COVID-19 pandemic.